ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 Go back to the `k3sagent02` remote shell and do this:

-1. Make a `k3smnt` folder within the `prometheus-data` LV you've just created:
+1. Make a `k3smnt` folder within the `prometheus-data` LV you have just created:

     ~~~sh
     $ sudo mkdir /mnt/monitoring-ssd/prometheus-data/k3smnt